 It would be another 60 years before construction of a monument to this expansion was begun, although plans had been being laid for almost 20 years.
 An international contest to design a monument fitting of the Louisiana Purchase and St. Louis’ role in westward expansion brought in dozens of entries, but after 2 rounds of evaluation the groundbreaking design for the arch was unanimously selected.

-Things to do at Gateway Arch National Park
+Things to Do at Gateway Arch National Park

 Entrance to Gateway Arch National Park normally cost $3.00 per person, but there are select free days, and it is sometimes free during low tourist season.